Posted March 2, 2016 1015

 “It is a great pleasure to be working with one of the world’s fornnrnremost racing yacht builders,” said Infiniti Yachts CEO, Gordon Kay, of the new arrangement.
-“McConaghy Boats has great experience building boats to the highest level and of fitting DSS to Wild Oats XI; we know that construction of the Infiniti 46 and 53 will be in safe hands.”
+“McConaghy Boats has great experience building yachts to the highest level and of fitting DSS to Wild Oats XI; we know that construction of the Infiniti 46 and 53 will be in safe hands.”

 A decade ago, McConaghy Boats opened a giant 10,000sqm build facility in Zhuhai, China, 50km west of Hong Kong.
 Run by a mix of Australians, New Zealanders and Americans, Volvo Open 70s and America’s Cup Class monohulls have been built here, but the facility’s bread and butter are its one designs.
 These have included several hundred Mach 2 foiling Moths, the Ker 40+, 42 and 46, the Elliott 6m and 7m, the J/70 and the MC38 one designs.
 From 2016 these will now be joined by the Infiniti 46 and Infiniti 53.

 Mark Evans, Joint Managing Director of McConaghy Boats said: “What I particularly like about the DSS is that it is quite simple, because with complexity comes a bit of fear from clients.
-And from a builder’s perspective, it is easy to put into the boat and to maintain.
+And from a builder’s perspective, it is easy to put into the yacht and to maintain.
 So given these aspects, and the huge performance gain, it is a great thing and this is a fantastic opportunity for us.
-We believe that putting foils into boats will become quite standard moving forwards.
+We believe that putting foils into yachts will become quite standard moving forwards.

-He added: “We are more than capable of building this style of boat in China.
+He added: “We are more than capable of building this style of yacht in China.
 We made all the new J-foils for the AC45s here – the DSS foils here are relatively straightforward in comparison.”

 McConaghy’s facility in China includes three Kuka robots, which will build the foils in the most exacting way, under pressure and at a high temperature.